 I’m going to take a blog break from mid to late July then throughout during the summer holidays and when I come back there will be some changes.

 Did you know where your blog would take you after three months?
 Did it end up some place else?

 Food Blogger Connect 2011 takes place in London, 12-14 August.
-For more details visit foodbloggerconnect.com and to see what it was like last year check out these posts:
+For more details visit foodbloggerconnect.com (site no longer available) and to see what it was like last year check out these posts: